U-Haul's Nicotine-Free Hiring Rule Reflects A Trend That Troubles Workers' Advocates

 "In that context, you now have protections for smokers," Buesing says of the 29 states.
 "Certainly under federal law, smokers are not a protected class."

-A 2017 Gallup poll found more than half of American smokers feel they're discriminated against for their nicotine habit.
+A 2017 Gallup Poll found that more than half of American smokers feel they're discriminated against for their nicotine habit.

-"Even when I was doing temporary work, people would be like, 'you're going on break?
+"Even when I was doing temporary work, people would be like, 'You're going on break?
 Are you going to smoke?' " says Carl Carter of Nashville, Tenn., who is currently on disability benefits and not working.
 "I should have the right to do what I want to do."

 It's not that he doesn't want to quit.
-He's tried eight times, most recently on New Year's Day.
+He has tried eight times, most recently on New Year's Day.
 But the habit is hard to beat.

-Labor groups have not fought nicotine-free hiring policies but Edgar Ndjatou, executive director of the advocacy nonprofit Workplace Fairness, calls smoker hiring bans "problematic."
+Labor groups have not fought nicotine-free hiring policies, but Edgar Ndjatou, executive director of the advocacy nonprofit Workplace Fairness, calls smoker hiring bans "problematic."

 "Someone who uses tobacco could potentially have some form of disability," he says, adding that addiction could be protected under the Americans with Disabilities Act.
 "I would argue that these types of bans have to be reasoned."